SekiroSake/CarND-P4/writeup.md

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]
-The `get_pixel_in_window` in code cell 12 is a sliding window that takes image input, x coordinate of the window center, y coordinate of the window center, size of the window in pixel and then returns the coordinate of detected pixels
+- The `get_pixel_in_window` in code cell 12 is a sliding window that takes image input, x coordinate of the window center, y coordinate of the window center, size of the window in pixel and then returns the coordinate of detected pixels.
-After that, the `histogram_pixels()` in code cell 7 takes the input of wrapped image and used the sliding window above to generate histogram pixels as output.
+- After that, the `histogram_pixels()` in code cell 7 takes the input of wrapped image and used the sliding window above to generate histogram pixels as output.
-Then, the `fit_second_order_poly()` in code cell 10 get the output from `histogram_pixels` to let code cell 12 `draw_poly` to draw the line in different color.
+- Then, the `fit_second_order_poly()` in code cell 10 get the output from `histogram_pixels` to let code cell 12 `draw_poly` to draw the line in different color.

 ### 5\.
 Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.